AHRQ Patient Safety Tools and Resources

 - Ambulatory surgery centers

-Team Strategies and Tools To Enhance Performance and Patient Safety 2.0 (TeamSTEPPS®), a core curriculum, is a customizable program plus specialized tools to reduce risks to patient safety by training clinicians in teamwork and communication skills.
-Materials include a leader's guide for trainers, a pocket guide of important concepts for trainees, and a multimedia guide featuring training videos to illustrate various concepts.
-Additional modules address the needs of rapid response teams and staff treating patients with limited English skills.
+Team Strategies and Tools to Enhance Performance and Patient Safety 2.0 (TeamSTEPPS®) is a core curriculum initially developed for use in hospitals and adapted to other settings.
+It is a customizable "train the trainer" program plus specialized tools to reduce risks to patient safety by training clinicians in teamwork and communication skills.
+Materials include a leader's guide for trainers, a pocket guide of important concepts for trainees (also available as an app through the Apple app store and Google Play store), and a multimedia guide featuring training videos to illustrate various concepts.
 Online modules also are available.
+Additional modules address: